vanvalenlab/deepcell-tf/README.md

 DeepCell is neural network library for single cell analysis, written in Python and built using [TensorFlow](https://github.com/tensorflow/tensorflow) and [Keras](https://github.com/keras-team/keras).

 DeepCell aids in biological analysis by automatically segmenting and classifying cells in optical microscopy images.
-This framework consumes raw images and provides uniquely annotated files as an output.
+The framework processes raw images and uniquely annotates each cell in the image.
+These annotations can be used to quantify a variety of cellular properties.

 Read the documentaiton at [deepcell.readthedocs.io](https://deepcell.readthedocs.io)

+For more information on deploying DeepCell in the cloud [refer to the DeepCell Kiosk documentation](https://deepcell-kiosk.readthedocs.io)

 ## Getting Started